 The walls also required a custom brick pattern on both sides of the wall, as well as custom icon panels spaced along the wall.
 The icon or “accent” panels had a special aesthetic treatment using 8×8” stones to create a rectangular border.

 This project will set a template and quality standard for future MDOT absorptive projects.
-When finished, it will have an attractive multi-tone brick pattern on both the absorptive roadway side and reflective residential side.
+When finished, all the walls will have an attractive multi-tone brick pattern on both the absorptive roadway side and reflective residential side as pictured.